Working with scientific literature - Outlining, citing, plagiarism

 For more information and software tools for creating mind maps, refer to Wikipedia.

 Schemas are simplified visualizations related to concept maps, presenting a streamlined version of an idea or system.
 They help clarify complex concepts by breaking them down into their most essential components.
-For example Figure 1 (Link) in Heffner et al. (2009) attempts to explain the method of genomic selection in breeding in a single scheme.
+Figure 5 attempts to explain the method of genomic selection in breeding in a single scheme.
+Schemas are frequently used in grant proposals or scientific publications to summarize work plans or experimental approaches or methods.

-Infographics, on the other hand, are used to visually present data in an engaging and accessible way, often combining text, images, and charts to convey information clearly and quickly.
-Figure 1 (Link) in Bar-On et al. (2018) shows the global distribution of biomass by taxa as an infographic in a new, but quantitatively correct manner.
+Infographics, on the other hand, are used to visually present (quantitative) data in an engaging and accessible way, often combining text, images, and charts to convey information clearly and quickly.
+The contain quantitative information and may be useful tools for visualization, however, they can be also used for outlining purposes as there are numerous user-friendly tools available to present data in an appealing manner (see also the lecture on visualization.
+As an example of an infographic, Figure 6 shows the global distribution of biomass by taxa as an infographic in a new, but quantitatively correct manner.

 A quick, informal way to create conceptual visualizations is through napkin drawings or back-of-the-envelope drawings, which allow you to sketch out ideas rapidly.
 Both term reflect to accidential conversations among colleagues where napkins in a restaurant or letter envelops are used for drawing to visualize a concept.
 The website thisisindexed.com has many fun examples of such drawings (e.g., this one).